eyobw/eeze-dash/README.md

-# eeze-dash
+# Customizable-Dash

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+Customizable-Dash is a browser based client side dashboard framework.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+After building the project go to the dist directory and

+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.